-When the Portamate PM5000 is parked and the miter saw is positioned properly, it provides a firm support that I feel is more than adequate for cutting long and heavy boards.
+When the Portamate PM5000 Miter Saw Stand is parked and the miter saw is positioned properly, it provides a firm support that I feel is more than adequate for cutting long and heavy boards.
 With the wheels in the lower position, on the legs of the table, the whole unit is portable.
 But their claim to be able to handle rolling over a 2×4 or an electrical wire is pure exaggeration.
 Don’t try it with your expensive saw mounted.
 The legs feel rickety.
 They move and jiggle when you lift one end or the other.
 Pushing or pulling the table when you raise the end up is slow going and extreme care must be taken or you may bend one of the legs.
 The wheels stop rolling when encountering a very small chunk of wood or a pebble.
 The table feels a bit unstable in the rolling position, so take care.

-Forget about trying to roll this thing in the folded up position.
+Forget about trying to roll this miter saw stand in the folded up position.
 It does not work as designed.
 You must raise the outrigger and “T” support on that end because it is in the way of the wheels.
 If you plan to store the thing on end with the saw attached, you’ll just have to find someplace to lean the outrigger until you pull the stand out of storage and set it up again.
 This is the biggest disappointment for me.
 I have so little space to put my tools – I don’t want my patio to look like a makeshift workshop when I have company over to enjoy a beverage and a lounge.

-Hard to believe, with all the complaints I have listed here, I like this tool.
+Hard to believe, with all the complaints I have listed here, I still like this tool.
 It will do nearly everything I need it to do, just not very gracefully.
 I’m over the too long bolts, the missing clip, the bit of filing to make parts fit right and the ill fit for my coffee cups.
 It’s a decent tool for the money.
 It will give me more time doing what I truly enjoy and less time moving tools and equipment around.